Chart Color Schemes

 Somerton Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Educational participation is high, with 26.2% of residents currently enrolled in formal education.
-This includes 8.4% enrolled in secondary education, 8.1% in primary education, and 6.1% pursuing tertiary education.
+This includes 8.4% in secondary education, 8.1% in primary education, and 6.1% pursuing tertiary education.

 Frequently Asked Questions - Education